-consensusThresh

-The vector of thresholds as described in the arguments.

-indvPath The path where the individual networks were saved.

-moduleFile The file containing data in appropriate format for bnlearn package and the blacklist arcs.

-scoreFile The file containing the record of the successively jobs and the scores of the corresponding individual networks.

-consensusFile The file containing the consensus network and its BDe and BIC scores.

-bnModuleRes The result of bn.module function.
-Useful mostly for development.

-runs A list containing the record of successful jobs.
+A list of: consensusThres consensusThresh The vector of thresholds as described in the arguments. indvPath The path where the individual networks were saved. moduleFile The file containing data in appropriate format for bnlearn package and the black- list arcs. scoreFile The file containing the record of the successively jobs and the scores of the corresponding individual networks. consensusFile The file containing the consensus network and its BDe and BIC scores. bnModuleRes The result of bn.module function.
+Useful mostly for development. runs A list containing the record of successful jobs.

-scores The list saved in scoreFile.

-consensusThreshRes

-The full output of consensus.thresh() function.

-consensus The consensus Bayesian network corresponding to the first threshold.
-It is the output of consensus function and consensus1\$BN is an object of bn-class.

-scorePlot The output of plot. scores functions, containing the scores of individual networks.

-graphs The output of plot graphS function, containing the BDe score of the consensus network.

-timeTaken An object of difftime-class recording the learning wall-time.

-use.Disease, use.Effect, use.Hartemink

-Some of the input arguments.
+scores The list saved in scoreFile. consensusThreshRes The full output of consensus.thresh() function. consensus1 The consensus Bayesian network corresponding to the first threshold.
+It is the output of consensus function and consensus1\$BN is an object of bn-class. scorePlot The output of $\verb"plot.scores"$ functions, containing the scores of individual networks. graphs The output of $\verb"plot.graphS"$ function, containing the BDe score of the consensus network. timeTaken An object of difftime-class recording the learning wall-time. use.Disease, use.Effect, use.Hartemink Some of the input arguments.